University police shoot, kill man during Oregon bar fight

-Video sent by a bystander to KOIN-TV shows men fighting outside the Cheerful Tortoise, a sports bar and karaoke joint.
+Video sent by a bystander to KOIN-TV shows men fighting outside the Cheerful Tortoise, a sports bar and karaoke club.
 During the scuffle, someone yelled there’s a gun.
 Then shots were fired.

 The video shows a shorts-wearing man with a gun at his hip get knocked to the ground.
 The shots rang out when he got back up.